 - Single-family homes: For those seeking more space, single-family homes are available, though they come at a higher price point.
 These homes often feature yards and more living space, making them ideal for those who value privacy and outdoor areas.

 - Multi-family homes: Investing in multi-family properties can be a lucrative option in Sunnyside.
-With demand for rental units consistently high in NYC, these properties can offer significant returns if managed well.
+Consider reading our guide on multifamily investing in NYC for investment strategies.

 Commuting from Sunnyside